-School of Education Alert Forms on Professionalism are designed to provide faculty and staff a system to identify nonacademic behaviors or dispositions that indicate a student may not be successful in teaching.
-Students are expected to demonstrate the knowledge, skills, and dispositions expected of beginning teachers.
+School of Education Alert Forms on Professionalism are designed to provide faculty and staff a system to identify nonacademic behaviors or dispositions that indicate a student may not be successful.
+Students are expected to demonstrate the knowledge, skills, and dispositions expected of a beginning professional.
 These expectations are set forth by the Interstate New Teacher Assessment and Support Consortium (INTASC).